cmarincia/ketansingh.me/content/posts/llvm.md

 This forms the basic boilerplate we can now start implementing the language instructions.

 ##  Implementing '+'
-To implement `+` instrunction we need to get the cell pointed to by `dataPtr` index.
+To implement `+` instruction we need to get the cell pointed to by `dataPtr` index.
 Add one to it and then store it back in the array.

 ```go
 case '+':